Blog / Best EPPP Prep Programs Compared (2026 Update): AATBS, PsychPrep, PrepJet, TSM & thePsychology.ai

 That said, not all study hours are equal.
 Adaptive learning, where the system focuses your time on what you don't know instead of what you already do, makes each hour count more.
 That's the principle thePsychology.ai was built on.

-If you're ready to start, you can try thePsychology.ai free for a week, no credit card required.
+If you're ready to start, you can try thePsychology.ai free for 7 days, no credit card required.
 And if you decide another program is a better fit for you, that's fine too.
 The goal is the same either way: pass the EPPP, get licensed, and start doing the work you trained for.

 Study less, score higher.
 That's the whole idea.